Loose anagen syndrome: Diagnosis

 Patients with loose anagen syndrome do not report the same hair abnormalities.
 Loose anagen syndrome is usually diagnosed after taking into consideration the physical examination, clinical history and a microscopic examination of the hairs of the patient.
 Some patients visit a dermatologist for diagnosis and to distinguish between loose anagen hair syndrome and other conditions that it can be misdiagnosed for.

 A pull test is performed in order to diagnose a patient with loose anagen hair syndrome as one of the characteristics of this hair condition is hair that is easily removed from the scalp.
 A group of around 40-60 hairs, that are attached to the scalp, is pulled in a clement manner.
 The patient will be diagnosed with loose anagen syndrome if great amounts of hair is detached from the head.
 If at least 50% of the hairs removed is at the anagen hair stage, the outcome of the pull test is positive.
 The detachment of only 4-6 hairs is considered a normal outcome, as approximately 10% of the hairs on the scalp are at the telogen stage.
 The removed loose anagen hairs are not fragile and are of normal tensile strength.

 In an electron microscope image of a loose anagen hair, deformities such as grooves, curls and ridges are visible in the hair shaft, which is made from keratin.
 A cross-sectional examination of a loose anagen hair displays irregularity such as the shape of the hair being triangular rather than oval.
 The electron microscopy scanned image of the inner root sheath of a loose anagen hair would exhibit ultrastructural changes.
 These changes are visible in the Huxley layer, Henle layer and the cuticle of the loose anagen hair.
-An electron microscopy image of outer root sheath of an loose anagen hair would display malformations and weak linkage in the cells within the epithelium of the outer root sheath.
+An electron microscopy image of outer root sheath of a loose anagen hair would display malformations and weak linkage in the cells within the epithelium of the outer root sheath.
 This irregularity within the outer root sheath of a loose anagen hair is considered the most notable change when examining a loose anagen hair under an electron microscope.